youchainhq/you-solidity/docs/units-and-global-variables.rst

 This means that, for example, ``keccak256(0) == keccak256(uint8(0))`` and
 ``keccak256(0x12345678) == keccak256(uint32(0x12345678))``.

 It might be that you run into Out-of-Gas for ``sha256``, ``ripemd160`` or ``ecrecover`` on a *private blockchain*.
 The reason for this is that those are implemented as so-called precompiled contracts and these contracts only really exist after they received the first message (although their contract code is hardcoded).
 Messages to non-existing contracts are more expensive and thus the execution runs into an Out-of-Gas error.
-A workaround for this problem is to first send e.g. 1 Wei to each of the contracts before you use them in your actual contracts.
+A workaround for this problem is to first send e.g. 1 Lu to each of the contracts before you use them in your actual contracts.
 This is not an issue on the official or test net.

 .. index:: balance, send, transfer, call, callcode, delegatecall
 .. _address_related: